-- 1-Year Contract: Teachers employed less than 3 consecutive years with PCS will be issued a 1-year contract.
-This applies to any new or renewed contracts. - 2-Year Contract: Teachers who have been employed consecutively three years and are in good standing will receive a 2-year contract. - 4-Year Contract: After a teacher has completed a 2-year contract, subsequent contracts will be for a term of four school years if the teacher is in good standing at the time of the contract offer.
+1-Year Contract: Teachers employed less than 3 consecutive years with PCS or hold any other type of license than Continuing will be issued a 1-year contract.
+This applies to any new or renewed contracts.

+2-Year Contract: Teachers who have been employed consecutively three years and are in good standing will receive a 2-year contract.

+4-Year Contract: After a teacher has completed a 2-year contract, subsequent contracts will be for a term of four school years if the teacher is in good standing at the time of the contract offer.

-Career Contracts: Teachers who received career or tenure prior to August 1, 2013, will remain in career status as long as there is no break in service.
+Career Contracts: Teachers who received career or tenure with Pitt County Schools prior to August 1, 2013, will remain in career status as long as there is no break in service.